 - Communicate ideas visually through designs.

-As a graphic designer/illustrator, they should be adept in using any of the following tools in each category:
+As a graphic designer/illustrator, they should be adept at using any of the following tools in each category:

 Image/Vector Editing Tools